groda/the_ultimate_gitignore_guide/README.md

-# the_ultimate_gitignore_guide
+# The ultimate guide to `.gitignore`
-.gitignore reference - all about .gitignore for beginners
+.gitignore reference - all about .gitignore for beginners as well as advanced users